 When you find the right esthetician for you, you will feel very comfortable with them, they will be very attentive and knowledgeable, and really be able to listen to you and your needs.
-They will have phenomenal touch, and will work only with very high quality products.
-Rather then trying to choose between different options, try to be very clear about what your goal is, and be able to communicate it to your esthetician.
+They will have a phenomenal touch and will work only with very high-quality products.
+Rather than trying to choose between different options, try to be very clear about what your bridal facial goal is, and be able to communicate it to your esthetician.
 A great esthetician will know exactly what to offer you if you tell them what you want to achieve.
-And if you don’t know, they’ll help you figure it out.
+And if you don’t know, they’ll help you figure out a best facial for wedding.

 Any after-care tips and products you would recommend?